-Although home birth is slightly on the rise, it is still a choice that fewer than 2% of pregnant women make in America.
+Although home birth is slightly on the rise, it is still a choice that fewer than 2% of pregnant people make in America.
 Sharing this choice with friends and family can elicit a mix of excitement and trepidation; often the best tool for communication is education.
-Pregnant women can share books or films on homebirth with curious or skeptical friends and family; a concerned grandma may want to accompany a couple to a prenatal appointment and have time to ask questions of their midwife.
+Pregnant people can share books or films on home birth with curious or skeptical friends and family; a concerned grandma may want to accompany a couple to a prenatal appointment and have time to ask questions of their midwife.

 Isn’t it messy?